nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The index must be a positive integer 1, 2, 3, …​
 - The link must be a valid link with a protocol.

-Examples:
+Example:

-- `addLink 2 l/https://www.instagram.com l/https://github.com` adds links to the instagram and github page ` to the 2nd person in the address book.
+- `addLink 2 l/https://www.instagram.com l/https://github.com` adds links to the instagram and github page ` to the 2nd candidate in the address book.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 If the link is not a platform recognised by CLInkedIn (LinkedIn, GitHub, Instagram, Telegram, Twitter, Snapchat, Discord, Facebook) then a general icon for links is displayed.
 </div>

-### Deleting links: `deleteLink`
+### Deleting optional links: `deleteLink`

-Deletes all links of a person.
+Deletes all links of a candidate.

 Format: `deleteLink INDEX`